Xeljanz Side Effects

 “This dose is only approved for ulcerative colitis for initial treatment and for long-term use in limited situations,” the agency said in its July safety communication.
 “While the increased risks of blood clots and of death were seen in patients taking this dose for RA, these risks may also apply to those taking tofacitinib for ulcerative colitis.”

-According to Pfizer’s prescribing information for patients in the United States, four people with ulcerative colitis who took the 10 mg twice-a-day dose during a long-term extension study suffered blood clots in the lungs, known as pulmonary embolisms.
+According to the prescribing information for patients in the United States, four people with ulcerative colitis who took the 10 mg twice-a-day dose during a long-term study suffered blood clots in the lungs, known as pulmonary embolisms.
 One of those patients with advanced cancer died.

 Prior to the black box warning added in July 2019, Pfizer did not include a warning about a blood clot risk in its Xeljanz drug label.
 While the FDA worked with Pfizer to investigate the blood clots, the drugmaker reduced the dosage in the ongoing A3921133 study to 5 mg twice daily.